Skip to main content

 Loading Data into Power BI

-3. Enter the Uri for the Gimmal Records base OData endpoint (https://records.gimmal.cloud/odata) and click OK.
+1. Enter the URL for the Gimmal Records OData API

-8. Select the tables needed and click Load.
-If this is your first time connecting, it may be best to load all tables to get an understanding of the data.
+1. Select the tables needed and click Load.
+If this is your first time connecting, it may be a better option to use the Power BI Template to get a basic understanding of the data.

 URL